HappySeaFox/sail/EXAMPLES.md

 );

 // Starts reading the specified file.
-// The subsequent calls to read_next_frame() outputs pixels in the BPP32-RGBA pixel format by default.
-// If SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, they output BPP32-BGRA pixels.
 //
 SAIL_TRY(reader.start_reading(path));

 // Read just a single frame.
 It's possible to read more frames if any.
 Just continue
 // reading frames till read_next_frame() returns SAIL_OK.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
-//
-// read_next_frame() outputs pixels in the BPP32-RGBA pixel format by default.
-// If SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, it outputs BPP32-BGRA pixels.
 //
 SAIL_TRY(reader.read_next_frame(&image));